carbon-language/carbon-lang/docs/design/generics/goals.md

 Our goal for generics support in Carbon is to get most of the expressive benefits of C++ templates and open overloading with fewer downsides.
-Additionally we want to support some dynamic dispatch use cases, for example cases that inheritance struggles with.
+Additionally, we want to support some dynamic dispatch use cases; for example, in cases that inheritance struggles with.

 ### Use cases